blessybabu-qa/Restful-Booker-Playwright/README.md

 ### Challenge 3: API Authentication — Two Methods, One Codebase

 The API supports Bearer token authentication for PATCH and session cookie authentication for PUT and DELETE.
-Authentication strategy is split by HTTP method in `BookingService.ts` — the `patch` method reads the bearer token from the environment, while `update` and `delete` accept a dynamic token generated fresh per test via a dedicated fixture.
+Authentication strategy is split by HTTP method in `BookingService.ts` — the `patchBooking` method reads the bearer token from `API_ADMIN_TOKEN` in the environment, while `updateBooking` and `deleteBooking` accept a dynamic session token generated fresh per test via the `authToken` fixture.
+Token creation reads credentials from `API_ADMIN_USER` and `API_ADMIN_PASSWORD` environment variables and throws a descriptive error immediately if the auth endpoint returns a non-OK response.

 ### Challenge 4: Preventing Silent Credential Failures in Data-Driven Tests

 If a CI secret is not configured, the positive login scenario silently receives `undefined` and attempts to log in with the literal string `"undefined"`.
-An explicit guard in `loginAsAdmin()` throws a descriptive error immediately if either credential resolves to `undefined`, surfacing misconfiguration at the point of failure.
+An explicit guard in `loginAsAdmin()` throws a descriptive error immediately if either credential resolves to `undefined`, surfacing misconfiguration at the point of failure rather than producing a misleading assertion error.

 ### Challenge 5: API Tests Depending on Pre-Existing Data

 Several API tests need a booking to exist before the test body runs.
 The `preCreatedBookingId` fixture handles creation before the test runs and exposes only the resulting ID.
 The `authToken` fixture similarly generates a fresh token per test.
 Both are composed in `fixtures.ts` using Playwright's fixture dependency graph.

+### Challenge 6: Preventing the Health Check Running Twice

+The `setup` project matches `api-ping.spec.ts` by exact filename.
+Without a guard, the `api-tests` project glob (`tests/api/*.spec.ts`) would also match and run it a second time.
+A negative lookahead regex (`(?!api-ping)`) in the `api-tests` `testMatch` pattern explicitly excludes the ping spec, ensuring it runs exactly once as a dependency gate and never again as part of the main API suite.

 ---